appdotnet/api-spec/content/docs/resources/file/index.md

 * `metadata`: This includes the entire File resource except for the `annotations`, `source`, and `user` fields.
 * `oembed`: This includes any oembed data we can generate for this file.
 This could be empty.
 This format can only be used with the `net.app.core.oembed` annotation.
-* `url`: The includes just a url pointing to this file's contents.
+* `url`: This includes just a url pointing to this file's contents.

 Please see the [File replacement annotation value](https://github.com/appdotnet/object-metadata/blob/master/annotation-replacement-values/+net.app.core.file.md) for more details and examples.